top of page

 Beacon Hill

-Personally, I think Beacon Hill is Boston's most beautiful neighborhood with its cobblestone-lined alleyways, corners dotted with gas street lamps, stately townhouses, and flower-filled window boxes.
+Personally, I love Beacon Hill with its cobblestone-lined alleyways, corners dotted with gas street lamps, stately townhouses, and flower-filled window boxes.
 It's rather like walking in a picture postcard.

 If you’re interested in learning more about the history of Beacon Hill, visit the Nichols House Museum or take a complimentary walking tour (provided by the National Park Service) down The Black Heritage Trail, which chronicles the lives of African Americans who lived in Beacon Hill during the 19th century.